ordinary-developer/book_effective_modern_c_plus_plus_s_meyers/synopses/ch_5-RVALUE_REFERENCES/item_29-assume_that_/synopsis.md

 - data members or base classes of types that have disabled moving (e.g., by deleting the move operations) will also suppres compiler-generated move operations;
-- For types without explicit support for moving and that don't qualify for compiler-generated move operations, there is no reason to expect C++11 to deliver andy kind of performance improvement over C++98.
+- for types without explicit support for moving and that don't qualify for compiler-generated move operations, there is no reason to expect C++11 to deliver andy kind of performance improvement over C++98.